h2oai/h2o-3/h2o-docs/src/product/admissible.rst

    .. code-tab:: r R

         # Building on the HMDA code as above, we train and evaluate an Admissible GBM and
-        # compare that with a GBM trained on all un-protected features:
+        # compare that with a GBM trained on all unprotected features:

-        # Admissible features
+        # Admissible columns
         acols <- ig@admissible_features

-        # Un-protected columns
+        # Unprotected columns
         ucols <- setdiff(x, pcols)

         # Train an Admissible GBM